ibm-cloud-docs/containers/cs_troubleshoot_network.md

 # Cluster networking
 {: #cs_troubleshoot_network}

-As you use {{site.data.keyword.containerlong}}, consider these techniques for troubleshooting the management of your cluster network.
+As you use {{site.data.keyword.containerlong_notm}}, consider these techniques for troubleshooting the management of your cluster network.
 {: shortdesc}

 While you troubleshoot, you can use the [{{site.data.keyword.containerlong_notm}} Diagnostics and Debug Tool](/docs/containers?topic=containers-cs_troubleshoot#debug_utility) to run tests and gather pertinent information from your cluster.
 {: tip}

 ## Cluster service DNS resolution sometimes fails when CoreDNS pods are restarted
 {: #coredns_lameduck}